prrao87/prrao87.github.io/content/posts/vector-db-2/index.md

 The transformer revolution in NLP[^2] has provided engineers with ample means to generate these compressed representations, or embeddings very efficiently, and at scale.

-- The most popular method is via the open source library `sentence-transformers`, available via the [Hugging Face model hub](https://huggingface.co/models?library=sentence-transformers) or directly from [the source repo](https://www.sbert.net/)
+- A popular method is via the open source library `sentence-transformers`, available via the [Hugging Face model hub](https://huggingface.co/models?library=sentence-transformers) or directly from [the source repo](https://www.sbert.net/)
 - Another (more expensive) method is to use one of many API services:
    - [OpenAI embeddings API](https://platform.openai.com/docs/guides/embeddings)
    - [Cohere embeddings API](https://cohere.com/embed)